Jeffrey S. Shapiro, Inspector General

 Neil Cohen, Director of the Regulatory and Compliance Division

 Neil Cohen has held a variety of positions with the OIG since first joining in 1993.
 In 2018 Neil was appointed as the Director of the Regulatory and Compliance division.
 Previously, he served as a Deputy Director for the Audit, Oversight and Investigations division.
-During his tenure in our office, Neil helped spearhead our comprehensive investigation of the Big Dig and our oversight of the American Recovery and Reinvestment Act (ARRA).
+During his tenure with the OIG, Neil helped spearhead our comprehensive investigation of the Big Dig and our oversight of the American Recovery and Reinvestment Act (ARRA).
 He began his public service in 1988 working for the City of New York.

 Neil is a Certified Fraud Examiner, a Certified Inspector General and a Massachusetts Certified Public Purchasing Official.
 He is also an adjunct faculty member at Clark University and UMass Lowell, is a frequent guest lecturer for graduate-level classes and professional groups and is a volunteer for the AARP’s Fraud Watch Network.

 He is a graduate of Vassar College and has his M.A. in Public Administration from Columbia University.

 William J. Durkin, Director and Senior Counsel of the Civil Recovery Unit

 Bill Durkin is Director and Senior Counsel for the Civil Recovery Unit (CRU).
 He is responsible for the development and execution of CRU’s investigative and litigation strategies and the pursuit of civil actions and negotiations to recover funds for the Commonwealth and local governments.
 Bill also oversees CRU’s collaboration with other OIG divisions, as well as outside agencies, such as the Massachusetts Attorney General’s Office.

 Prior to joining the OIG, Bill worked for an international law firm in Boston.
 There he counseled companies and individuals in litigation and investigations by federal and state regulators and law enforcement.
 In 2015 Bill served as a Special Assistant District Attorney in Middlesex County, where he prosecuted a range of criminal offenses, including drug, property and motor vehicle crimes.
 He has also served as a law clerk to the Honorable James R. Milkey of the Massachusetts Appeals Court.

 Bill earned a B.A., magna cum laude, from Northeastern University, and his J.D., magna cum laude, from Georgetown University Law Center.